whiletrue-industries/speculatron/README.md

 It contains a simple configuration file, which, after modifying, can be used to create a new instance of the app.
 The site is automatically built and deployed using GitHub Pages - all you need to do is connect it with your credentials and you're good to go.

+If you want to create multiple instances of this repo under the same account, you can use the "Create repo from template" option to 'copy' the repo instead of forking it.
+In this case, getting upstream updates is more tricky - please consult the [CHANGLELOG](patches/CHANGELOG) file for more information.

 ### Configuration File

 The main configuration file is `CONFIGURATION.ts`.